selinakhan/pennyprint_matching/README.md

 │   ...
 ```

 For a single pennyprint image, the results of the first two panes are generated.
-In each pane sub-folder the first $n$ similar images are stored, along with the `.txt` file mapping each similar image to its original image and pane number.
+In each pane sub-folder the first _n_ similar images are stored, along with the `.txt` file mapping each similar image to its original image and pane number.